Reader Anne writes:

 After you have taken care of the “four walls”, you can put money toward these priorities:

 5. Pay other “essential” services– These are the services that are not life threatening, but are important.
 For example, if you need your cell phone for work, pay the cell phone bill.
-Cable/satellite television is not an essential service.
+Pay you car insurance so that it is not cancelled.
+By the way, cable/satellite television is not an essential service.

 Credit card companies make a lot of “noise” (harrassing phone calls, etc.), but they have to get a judgment against you from a court of law before they can garnish your wages.
 Your credit score will be affected if you don’t pay, but your main priority is taking care of your family’s basic needs first, and then dealing with the credit card company when you can.

 No matter how bad your situation is, NEVER, NEVER, NEVER borrow money from a paycheck lender!
-You are entering a trap that is almost impossible to get out of.
+You are entering a trap that’s almost impossible to get out of.
 The rate of interest that they charge will keep you imprisoned to the debt until you cannot free yourself.

 Cut Out All Non-Essentials